When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Supply.

 There are three attributes each with three actions and one special action.

 When you perform an action, you roll dice equal to the number of dots you have in that action.

 When you perform an action as a part of digital work or mystical work, or where one of your capabilities aids you, you are able to do things that you wouldn't otherwise be able to do, and your position or effect might be altered, but you still roll dice equal to the number of dots you have in the action you are performing.

 Mind is the attribute of intellect, deduction, and memory.
-It is aligned with the digital realm and connected to strongly to the clues, marks, and artefacts we leave in the world as we move through it.
+It is aligned with the digital realm and connected strongly to the clues, marks, and artefacts we leave in the world as we move through it.

 You use your Mind to resist things that are digital, intellectual, or brain related in nature.